ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        7. If you get a “HTTP Status 404 – Not Found” error, try:
           1. cd /opt/tomee/webapps
           2. sudo chmod \-R 777 golfsim
-          3. sudo systemctl restart tomee  (the first error will ‘stick’ otherwise)
+          3. sudo systemctl restart tomee  (the first error will ‘stick’ otherwise)r

+**CONGRATULATIONS\!** \- At this point, you’ve (hopefully) built the PiTrac software.
+Please see the [Startup Documentation](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20Start-Up%20Documentation.md) for how to get PiTrac working\!

 ### Nice-To-Haves

 **Nice-to-Haves for an easier-to-use development environment**

 2. The following steps are only for someone who’s a little new to linux and doesn’t already have a development environment setup the way they like it.
 The following are just a few tools that (for the authors of the PiTrac project) seem to make things a little more efficient.
+This setup deals with things like easy command-recall, file and command completion,making vi a little more like Visual Studio (for better or worse\!), etc.
 3. Z-shell and OhMyZa
    1. Connect to your raspberry Pi with SSH
    2. Install zsh :